dviana19/edge-rails/README.md

 4. It's configured to use Turbo by default

 # Extra configuration
-You don't need to do any of this, I'm just showing the steps required to fully configure with Tailwind.
+You don't need to do any of this, I'm just showing the steps required to fully configure this project with Tailwind.

 ### Add extra lib using yarn
 ```bash